Everything you always wanted to know about touch icons

 One additional note: the default browser of the recently announced MeeGo-based Nokia N9 (and N950) device is able to add sites to application grid as well, but doesn’t support the

-Apparently even sites such as m.twitter.com or touch.linkedin.com can’t get this right — it’s a bit frustrating.
+Apparently even sites such as mobile.twitter.com or touch.linkedin.com can’t get this right — it’s a bit frustrating.

 Mike Cowles wrote on :